Roof load and roof box - rules, weight and driving behavior

 ComponentTypical limitTips

-Total roof load50–75 kgSee car’s registration document and manufacturer’s roof load limit
+Total roof load50–75 kgCheck the registration document and the manufacturer’s roof rating

-Roof boxFollow manufacturerDistribute weight evenly, heavy items low and center
+Roof boxFollow manufacturerSpread the weight evenly, keep heavy items low and centred

 Related rules: Weight concepts for passenger cars and Rules for tires and chains.

-• Use straps through attachment points in the roof box
+• Use straps through the roof box anchor points

-• Secure loose items to avoid shifting during braking
+• Secure everything inside to stop shifting under braking

-• Check locks and opening before driving and after breaks
+• Check locks and hinges before departure and during breaks

 See also Securing loads and passengers.